LauraCD2/laucamidiaz3008/README.md

 - 👋 Hi, it's Camila 👩🏻‍💻 a Professional procrastinator-turned-developer.
 - When I'm not putting off work, I'm 🪄 casting spells with python to bring code to life.
+- English and Spanish, and currently learning French.
 - I believe that coding is an art 🎨, and like any good artist 🎭, I'm always seeking new ways to improve my craft.
 So when I'm not slinging code, you can find me tinkering with new ideas 💡, participating in hackathons 👩🏻‍💻, and collaborating with other developers to bring our dreams to life.
 - Let's create something amazing 🌟 together and bring some much-needed fun to the world of coding 🎉!